-- INGESTION HAZARD: This product contains a button cell or coin batter - DEATH or serious injury can occur if ingested.
-A swallowed button cell or coin battery can cause Internal Chemica Burns in as little as 2 hours.
-KEEP new and used batteries OUT OF REACH of CHILDREN - KEEP new and used batteries OUT OF REACH of CHILDREN Seek immediate medical attention if a battery is suspected to swallowed or inserted inside any part of the body.
+- INGESTION HAZARD: This product contains a button cell or coin batto DEATH or serious injury can occur if ingested - A swallowed button cell or coin battery can cause In - Burns in as little as 2 hours.
+KEEP new and used batteries OUT OF REACH of CHILDREN - Seek immediate medical attention if a battery is suspected to be swallowed or inserted inside any part of the body.

 - Remove and immediately recycle or dispose of used batteries according to local regulations and keep away from children.
-Do NOT dispose of batteries in household trash or incinerate. - Even used batteries may cause severe injury or death. - Non-rechargeable batteries are not to be recharged. - Do not force discharge, recharge, disassemble, heat above 50°C or 122°F or incinerate.
+Do NOT dispose of batteries in household trash or incinerate. - · Even used batteries may cause severe injury or death. - · Non-rechargeable batteries are not to be recharged. - · Do not force discharge, recharge, disassemble, heat above 50°C or 122°F or incinerate.
 Doing so may result in injury due to venting, leakage or explosion resulting in chemical burns.

-- Ensure the batteries are installed correctly according to polarity (+ and -) - Remove and immediately recycle or dispose of batteries from equipment not used for an extended period of time according to local regulations. - Always completely secure the battery compartment.
+- · Ensure the batteries are installed correctly according to polarity (+ and -) - · Remove and immediately recycle or dispose of batteries from equipment not used for an extended period of time according to local regulations. - Always completely secure the battery compartment.
 If the battery compartment does not close securely, stop using the product, remove the batteries, and keep them away from children.